at-microcosm/repo-stream/readme.md

 [docs-badge]: https://docs.rs/repo-stream/badge.svg

-todo
+more recent todo

 - [ ] get an *emtpy* car for the test suite
-- [ ] implement a max size on disk limit
+- [x] implement a max size on disk limit

 -----